JiayueLiuBMI/easySHAREseq_analysis/README.md

 # EasySHARE-Seq Analysis

 This document provides a step-by-step guide for setting up the **easySHARE_seq** analysis environment, compiling the C++ code, and running the test demultiplexing runs.
-Follow the instructions below to ensure proper installation and configuration.
+Follow the instructions below to ensure proper installation and configuration on KI Luria computing cluster.

+The original code credit refers to https://github.com/vosoltys/easySHARE_seq/tree/main.

 ---